As virus cases soar, Indonesian province challenges lockdown ban

 “We have no national lockdown.
 If we close the airport, it means that we are against the direction of the president,” Riyanto said in a video.

-The University of Indonesia’s Panda Rio said authorities must cancel the “mudik”, when millions of Indonesians leave towns for their villages at the end of the Muslim fasting month Ramadan in May.
+The University of Indonesia’s Pandu Riono said authorities must cancel the “mudik”, when millions of Indonesians leave towns for their villages at the end of the Muslim fasting month Ramadan in May.

 “Many people going home are likely to come from a place that’s infested with the virus,” he said.